 By Dawit Giorgis, Special to CNN

-Editor’s note: Dawit Giorgis is a visiting fellow at Foundation for Defense of Democracies.
-The views expressed are his own.
+Editor’s note: Dawit Giorgis is a visiting fellow at the Foundation for Defense of Democracies.
+The views expressed are the writer’s own.

 As Washington has assessed the implications of Iranian threats to close the Strait of Hormuz, the world’s most critical energy chokepoint, a crisis has loomed in another critical maritime energy corridor: the Gulf of Guinea.

 The strategic importance of West Africa’s Gulf of Guinea – the stretch of coastline spanning from Gabon to Liberia that includes 15 states which have huge economic importance to the United States and the West – is hard to overstate.
 For one, the U.S. is expected to import a quarter of its oil from the Gulf of Guinea nations by 2015.
 Indeed, 70 percent of Africa’s oil production comes from the Gulf of Guinea.
 And with the recent discovery of offshore hydrocarbon deposits, these numbers are only going to rise.

 And yet this crucial naval passage has witnessed an alarming spike in piracy and maritime crime in recent years that rivals the Horn of Africa.
 Last year, the International Maritime Bureau attributed only 75 attacks to pirates operating in Somalia and the Gulf of Aden, down from 237 in 2011.
 In the Gulf of Guinea, in contrast, piracy is on the rise, with 58 incidents recorded in 2012.
 The IMB has raised the alarm that the Gulf will overtake the Horn of Africa as the world’s top piracy hotspot.